klaasnienhuis/devfab/docs/guide/annotations/annotation-constraints.md

 ## Fix camera movement

 We want to click on an annotation, let the camera move to the annotation and then activate the camera constraints.
 We can use the `setCameraLookAtEndAnimationCallback` method for that.
-This function will tell us whan a camera movement is over.
+This function will tell us when a camera movement is over.
 And, lucky for us, it also works with annotations.

 <CodePenEmbed id="mdavYqB/b53d5a0a4e207b6f8bb84fd3d1b4340b" tab="result" />